tenfyzhong/wtm.fish/README.md

 ### Initialize Hook Template

-Create a `.wtm_hook.fish` file that runs after each worktree creation:
+Create a `.wtm_hook.fish` file in the current repository for project-specific hooks.

 ```fish
 wtm init